Name: Chesley

 be younger daughters of Alexander Cleveland, Sr.

-families of Chesley Coffey and James Coffey were apparently close on a social
+of Chesley Coffey and James Coffey were apparently close on a social basis.

-basis.
-Yet, the kinship between Chesley and James could have been no closer
+Yet, the kinship between Chesley and James could have been no closer than first

-than first cousin.
-However, the social bond between the two families would have
+cousin.
+However, the social bond between the two families would have been a lot

-Our goal should be to establish a complete list of descendants of Chesley
+should be to establish a complete list of descendants of Chesley Coffey, Sr.,

-We must try to acquire as much information as possible on Chesley Coffey, his
+try to acquire as much information as possible on Chesley Coffey, his children

-children and grandchildren, exhausting all sources, even the obscure ones.
-The
+and grandchildren, exhausting all sources, even the obscure ones.
+The relevant

 Essex,Caroline,